stfalcon-studio/DataBindingExample/README.md

 # DataBindingExample

-Sample project for the https://stfalcon.com/en/blog/post/faster-android-apps-with-databinding blogpost
+This is the sample project related to the "[DataBinding: how to develop Android apps faster](https://stfalcon.com/en/blog/post/faster-android-apps-with-databinding)" blogpost.

 ### License